JoshuaQSH/ops-mini-tuner/README.md

 │   │   │  ├──...# (other top directories for OPS running examples)
 ```

-This `ops-mini-tuner` should be put right under the `/workspace/OPS/apps/c` (should be fine if you want it to lie somewhere else)
+This `ops-mini-tuner` should be put right under the `/workspace/OPS/apps/c` (should be fine if you want it to lie somewhere else).
+We also offer a python script for those machines that do not have `jq` installed.
+So far, the script may still have some issues:

+- We only deal with one relative path at the moment, e.g. flags like `-I.` or `-L.`.
+For others like `-I..` are not well handled.
+Double check the paths if the tunning goes wrong.
+- The `kernel_files` in `*.json` is a hack for the time being.
+A customized function should be offered in the future to handle multi-kernels compiling cases.

 ## How to run